CARE & CLEANING

 Cleaning Stains: Do not allow the stain to dry in.
 When treating stains, always work from the outside in, so you don't make the stain larger.
 Soak up liquids with a kitchen roll or towel.
 Carefully pick up any solids using a knife or spoon.
 Clean the area of the stain carefully, dabbing the area with a sponge soaked in warm water.
 If you choose to use a commercial stain remover, please check the ingredients are compatible with the fibre construction of your rug.
 Do not scrub hard.
 If desired, you can pat the cleaned area dry with a hand towel or apply a low level of heat using a hairdryer.
 If you cannot remove the stain yourself, you are advised to seek help from a professional cleaning company.

 IN & OUTDOOR Rugs: These products are suitable for both indoor and outdoor use: they're Anti-mould, water repellent and UV fade resistant.
-To ensure product longevity, it is recommended that all IN & OUTDOOR products are not left permanently exposed to the elements as colour may fade overtime.
-We suggest brining them indoors when they're not in use.
+To ensure product longevity, it is recommended that all IN & OUTDOOR products are not left permanently exposed to the elements as colour may fade over time.
+We suggest bringing them indoors when they're not in use.
 IN & OUTDOOR rugs can be cleaned with a good shake, washing with your garden hose, or with a damp cloth and warm soapy water.

 Wear: If wear and tear is a concern, ensure your new rug is placed away from high traffic areas.